GlobalWallet/Docs/_documentation/getting_started.md

   For more boarding details please contact us in [Kibramoa](https://kibramoa.com/).

-  If you already have an account and want to opperate in more countries, please contact our operations team.
+  If you already have an account and want to operate in more countries, please contact our operations team.

   ### Integration Options
   {: .info }